Sobriety Quotes for Friends

-Depression is a common mental health issue that affects millions of people around the world.
-It is characterized by feelings of sadness, hopelessness, and lack of interest in activities that were once enjoyable.
-People with depression may also experience physical symptoms such as changes in appetite, sleep disturbances, and fatigue.
+Depression is a common mental health issue that affects millions of people worldwide.
+It can bring feelings of sadness, hopelessness, and a loss of interest in activities that once felt enjoyable.
+Many also experience physical symptoms such as changes in appetite, sleep disturbances, and fatigue.

 Depression is more than just having a bad day or feeling blue.
 It’s a serious condition that affects how you feel, think, and deal with daily life.
 You might feel like everything is hopeless, lose interest in things you used to enjoy, or have trouble sleeping and focusing.
 It’s like a dark cloud hanging over your head, making everything seem harder.